slazav/mapsoft2-libs/read_words/Readme.md

 ## read_words

 Read one line from the stream and extract words, separated by spaces.

  - Comments (everything from # symbol to end of the line) are skipped.

  - Empty lines are skipped.

- - Words are splitted by ' ' or '\t' symbols, or by '\' + '\n' sequence.
+ - Words are splitted by SPACE or TAB symbols, or by '\' + NEWLINE sequence.

  - Words can be quoted by " or '.

+ - ANSY escape sequences are supported: \a, \b, \f, \n, \r, \t, \v,
+   \\, \", \'.
+In addition, symbols #, SPACE and TAB can be escaped.
- - Any symbol (including newline) can be escaped by '\'.
-Protected newline symbol works as word separator.
+   Escaped NEWLINE works as word separator.
+   Escape sequences \<oct> and \x<hex> are supported.
+Octal number can contain 1..3 digits, hex number should always contain 2 digits.

  - Empty vector is returned only at the end of input.

  - If line_num parameter is not NULL, it should be initialized by 0,0 before the first call.
 Then starting line number of the first word and number of the last line read is returned there.
+   In this error messages will contain line number.

- - If lc parameter is true then all Latin characters except ones protected by '\' are converted to lower case.
+ - If lc parameter is true then all Latin characters are converted to lower case.

 `std::vector<std::string> read_words(
    std::istream & ss, int line_num[] = NULL, const bool lc=false);`

 ------------
 ## Changelog:

+2020.09.30 V.Zavjalov 1.4:
+- Use ANSI escape sequencies (\n, \t, etc.).
+- Do not allow escaping normal characters (A, c, etc.).
+- Use \<oct> and \x<hex> sequences.
+- Fix error in line counting.

 2020.01.02 V.Zavjalov 1.3:
 - symbol \n protected by \ works as word separator, not as literal \n